Akash-Ahir/90DaysOfDevOps/2026/day-49/day-49-devsecops.md

 Write in your notes:
 - What is the difference between secret scanning and push protection?
-  Secret scanning- Secret scanning detects secrets that already exist in the repository and raises alerts push protection- Push protection blocks a push if GitHub detects a supported secret before it reaches the repository.
+  Secret scanning- Detects secrets that already exist in the repository and raises alerts push protection- Blocks a push if GitHub detects a supported secret before it reaches the repository.

 ---